andrewluetgers/grunt-ng-di-annotate/README.md

 # grunt-ng-di-annotate

 > Add, remove and rebuild AngularJS and [NG-DI](https://github.com/jmendiara/ng-di) dependency injection annotations.

-This is a fork of, and intended to be used in place of, grunt-ng-annotate.
+This is a fork of and should be used in place of grunt-ng-annotate.

 ## Getting Started
 This plugin requires Grunt.